saivenkat/saivenkat.github.com/_posts/2013-04-02-parallel-vs-concurrent.md

 Well a lot of out there are taking a stab at the parallel vs concurrent definitions and here is mine.

-In short, parallelism is purely focussed on getting things done faster while concurrency doesn't exactly focus on this but more on coordination so that things remain sane when things which could go parallel go parallel.
+In short, parallelism is purely focussed on getting things done faster, increasing throughput. while concurrency doesn't exactly focus (just) on this but more on coordination so that things remain sane when things which could go parallel go parallel.
 (Not really short as expected :).